anan-ara/cs124-lab2/design/design.md

 We are especially proud of the emoji indicators for priority level, a well as the functionality to sort by the priority level of tasks.
 We thought that this would be a useful feature that we ourselves would like to see and use in a to-do list, so we decided to implement it.

-We are also happy with the grey theme we went with as it is very neutral and it should mesh well with any of the priority level icon emojis, especially since we are allowing users to change these emojis themselves if they would like to.
+We are also happy with the grey theme we went with as it is very neutral and it should mesh well with any of the priority level icon emojis, especially since we will allow users to change these emojis themselves if they would like to.